Treatment for Alzheimer's disease involves a combination of things.

 Reminiscence and life story work

 Reminiscence work involves talking about things and events from your past.
-It usually involves using props such as photos, favourite possessions or music.
+It usually involves using props such as photos, your favourite music or things you own.

 - dementia social clubs